 Despite our best efforts, results were mixed.
 (I'll certainly allow that this was because we simply weren't very good teachers, but I don't actually think that was the case.)
 I should update to add that in terms of numbers, we were doing great—we tripled the size of our program in about five years, and had more kids than ever playing jazz at school.
 But did we create jazz enthusiasts, or did we just give kids something fun to do for a few years during high school?
 (And does it matter either way?)

-Over at NPR's fabulous (though questionably named) jazz blog "A Blog Supreme", pianist Kurt Ellenberger has written an essay titled "'It Can't Be Done': The Difficulty Of Growing A Jazz Audience."
+Over at NPR's terrific (though questionably named) jazz blog "A Blog Supreme", pianist Kurt Ellenberger has written an essay titled "'It Can't Be Done': The Difficulty Of Growing A Jazz Audience."

 Given the preface and tone of his article, Ellenberger maybe should have gone with "The impossibility of growing a jazz audience," since when it comes down to it, that's where he's suggesting things stand.
 And he's got a point: the task of convincing modern listeners to get excited about jazz is Quixotic at best.